Making a Charity Bequest

 Are You an Executor?

-If you are the executor of someone else’s estate, you can choose to the donate money directly to a charity, or you can create an ongoing program in your loved one’s memory, like an ongoing scholarship program in their name that will support a new recipient each year.
+If you are the executor of someone else’s estate, you can choose to the donate money directly to a charity, or you can create an ongoing program in your loved one’s memory, like an ongoing scholarship program in their name.

 Making a Bequest to Foster Care Angels

-A bequest to the Foster Care Angels will help us to continue to support children living in out of home care across New South Wales.
+A bequest to the Foster Care Angels will help us to continue to support vulnerable young people with a care experience across New South Wales.
 For more information about how you can make a bequest to Foster Care Angels contact us today.